I2PC/docs/docs/Installation/Installations/index.rst

 Installation for HPC Clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This guide explains how to install Xmipp on High-Performance Computing (HPC) environments such as clusters.
+This guide explains how to install Xmipp on High-Performance Computing (HPC).

 1. **Install Scipion for HPC**